CZ-NIC/knot-resolver/doc/config-logging-monitoring.rst

 In addition to levels, logging is also divided into the :ref:`groups <config_log_groups>`.
-All groups are logged by default, but you can enable ``debug`` level for some groups using :func:`add_log_groups` function.
+All groups are logged by default, but you can enable ``debug`` level for selected groups using :func:`log_groups` function.
 Other groups are logged to the log level set by :func:`log_level`.

 .. py:function:: log_level([level])